axshendely/Superpy_Winc/README.md

 python main.py change_time --time <change_time_to>

-Replace <time_duration> with the duration by which you want to advance the current time.
+Replace <change_time_to> with the duration by which you want to advance the current time by date or days.

 ### List Products